-Pursuant to a resolution passed by the Board of Directors at the meeting held on August 11, 2017 and by the shareholders of our Company at the AGM held on August 26, 2017, Krishna Sai Kumar Addepalli was appointed as a Whole - time Director (Operations) of our Company for a period of 5 years with effect from August 21, 2017 alongwith the terms of remuneration.
+Pursuant to a resolution passed by the Board of Directors at the meeting held on August 11, 2017 and by the shareholders of our Company at the AGM held on August 26, 2017, Krishna Sai Kumar Addepalli was appointed as a Whole - time Director (Operations) of our Company for a period of 5 years with effect from August 21, 2017 along with the terms of remuneration.

-Basic Salary ₹1.50 lacs per month with increments as the board may decide from time to time Perquisites / Allowances Medical insurance: as provided by the Company group mediclaim policy, insurance coverage upto a maximum of₹ 5 lacs per annum Personal accident insurance policy: as per Company's policy Company's contribution to provident fund, superannuation fund or annuity fund shall be in accordance with the rules and regulations of the Company.
+Basic Salary ₹ 1.50 lacs per month with increments as the board may decide from time to time Basic Salary Perquisites / Allowances ₹ 1.50 lacs per month with increments as the board may decide from time to time Medical insurance: as provided by the Company group mediclaim policy, insurance coverage upto a maximum of ₹ 5 lacs per annum Personal accident insurance policy: as per Company's policy Company's contribution to provident fund, superannuation fund or annuity fund shall be in accordance with the rules and regulations of the Company.
 Such contribution will not be included in the computation of the ceiling on perquisites to the extent either singly or put together are not taxable under the Income Tax Act, 1961 Gratuity as per Gratuity Act, 1972 He is also eligible form one month's leave with full pay and allowance for every 11 months of service.
 Leave accumulated but not availed in the previous financial year will be carried forward to next financial year Reimbursement of reasonable entertainment and other expenses actually and properly incurred in connection with the business of the Company He shall not receive any fee for attending any meeting of the board or the committees thereof.
-The aggregate remuneration inclusive of salary and other benefits shall be within the overall ceiling laid down in section 197 and schedule V and other applicable provisions of • The aggregate remuneration inclusive of salary and other benefits shall be within the overall ceiling laid down in section 197 and schedule V and other applicable provisions of the Act In the event of loss or inadequacy of profits, in any financial year during the tenure of the director's salary, perquisites and other allowances as specified above are payable as minimum remuneration.
+The aggregate remuneration inclusive of salary and other benefits shall be within the overall ceiling laid down in section 197 and schedule V and other applicable provisions of the Act the Act In the event of loss or inadequacy of profits, in any financial year during the tenure of the director's salary, perquisites and other allowances as specified above are payable as minimum remuneration.